the1lab/1lab/src/1Lab/Path.lagda.md

 With this, we have made definitional yet another principle which is propositional in the HoTT book: _function extensionality_.
-Functions are equal precisely if they assign the same outputs to every input.
+Functions are identical precisely if they assign the same outputs to every input.

 ```agda
 funext : ∀ {a b} {A : Type a} {B : A → Type b}